-Aside from spinal alignment, in terms of padding, pressure point relief and other types of support, these softer mattress aren’t so bad.
+Aside from spinal alignment, in terms of padding, pressure relief and other types of support, these softer options aren’t so bad.

 There is also a difference between beds with firm support and those which have a firm feel.
-You are better off purchasing one that has firm support, with a soft feel, that way you get benefits of both a firm and a soft mattress.
+You are better off purchasing one that has firm support, with a soft feel, that way you get benefits of both a soft and firm model.
 It is comfort which will ultimately determine your personal preference.

 Choosing the Best Soft Mattress

 Soft mattresses often have add-ons to boost the comfort and support factor of their beds.
-The manufacturers typically offer the choice of comfy-cozy plush mattress tops or the popular pillow-topped surfaces.
+The manufacturers typically offer the choice of comfy-cozy plush top layers or the popular pillow-topped surfaces.
 Their names are self-defining and without a doubt precisely describe their distinctive feel.

 - Lightweight – Firmness is a subjective measure.
-One person might think a mattress is firm, while another person might think the same mattress isn’t that firm.
+One person might think a specific model is firm, while another person might think that it isn’t that firm.
 However, on the whole, people who don’t weigh very much will tend to think a mattress is firmer than those who weigh more.
-For this reason, typically lighter weight people will want to get a softer mattress to make up for this fact.
+For this reason, typically lighter weight people will want to get a softer model to make up for this fact.

 Our Picks on the Best Soft Mattresses

 Admit it or not, some people just like a softer mattress, whether it’s because they sleep on their side or because they just have a personal preference.
-If you want a soft mattress, just because you think a mattress has the right softness doesn’t mean it’s going to be a perfect fit for you.
-Check out our top recommendations for the best soft mattress on the market:
+If you want a soft model, just because you think it has the right softness doesn’t mean it’s going to be a perfect fit for you.
+Check out our top recommendations for the best soft model on the market:

 This is considered to be one of the softer mattress available in the market today.
 This is precisely the reason why this is on top of our list and should be on yours too.
 You will love Layla if you like the following:

-- You want it copper-infused – This is a technology that makes your sleeping mattress extra cooler; plus, it also improves blood circulation.
+- You want it copper-infused – This is a technology that makes your sleeping surface extra cooler; plus, it also improves blood circulation.

-- You want to sleep cool – The copper infusion and Thermo gel cover both help make the mattress sleep cool.
+- You want to sleep cool – The copper infusion and Thermo gel cover both help make it sleep cool.

 - You want more value for money – The flipping and infused-copper are new features, and all at a similar price to a lot of the other online-options.
 Definitely a steal compared to a lot of traditional retail store memory foam options.